smarthome-lab/chat-feedback-tool/__test__/katalon/README.md

 import org.junit.Test;
 ```

 Step 5.
-Add the following line of code to your tests above the driver initialisation
+Add (if needed) the following line of code to your tests above the driver initialisation
 ```
 System.setProperty("webdriver.gecko.driver", "geckodriver");
 ```